Differentiable graph-structured models for inverse design of lattice materials: Discussion

 \section{Discussion}

 For inverse design, the exact forward model (message passing finite element) has the strong advantage that no training data is required at all.
 In addition, the presented approach allows additional physical information of the lattice to be encoded as either node or edge features.
 Thus, the scheme can be generalized to create completely heterogeneous lattices (each beam with different values of $E$ and $A$) to satisfy a given set of target properties.
 In fact, due to the model being exact, a complete restructuring of the lattice geometry and its properties is possible without ever leaving the regime where the forward model is valid -- unless modifications are made that result in a free-hinged structure or disconnected material.
-However, the model requires a full finite element implementation that -- depending on the size of the material and the degree of realism of the used finite element approach -- can be computationally inefficient and slow.
+However, the model requires a full finite element implementation that -- depending on the size of the material and the degree of realism of the used finite element approach -- can be computationally inefficient and slow, having a cubic scaling relationship with respect to the number of cells in the lattice.
 Still, as only a few iterations are required to find a single lattice design, we are confident that the approach scales to more complex applications and can be utilized as a design assistant to explore novel, irregular lattice materials.